Spotlight on Local Art

 Missouri Artist Bryan Haynes was commissioned to create two paintings inspired by Creve Coeur Lake Park for Barnes-Jewish West County Hospital.

-Artist Jeffrey Vaughn created a photo-realistic oil painting inspired by the tranquil garden paths surrounding Memorial Hospital Shiloh in Shiloh, Illinois.
+Artist Jeffrey Vaughn created a photo-realistic oil painting inspired by the tranquil garden paths surrounding Memorial Hospital Shiloh.

-Steven and Cheryl Ward used locally harvested materials to create prairie grass art for the Siteman Cancer Center waiting room at Memorial Hospital in Shiloh, Illinois.
+Steven & Cheryl Ward used locally harvested materials to create prairie grass art for the Siteman Cancer Center waiting room at Memorial Hospital Shiloh.

-Texas artist John Randall York was commissioned to paint three original watercolors for Bradley Tower at CHRISTUS Mother Frances Hospital - Tyler.
+Texas artist John Randall York was commissioned to paint three original watercolor paintings for Bradley Tower at CHRISTUS Mother Frances Hospital - Tyler.